-docmd features a native Versioning Engine that allows you to manage and serve multiple versions of your project simultaneously (e.g., v1.x, v2.x).
+docmd features a native Versioning Engine.
+Manage and serve multiple versions of your project simultaneously.
 The engine automatically handles URL routing, sidebar updates, and switching logic.

-To enable versioning, organize your documentation into versioned source folders.
-A common pattern is keeping the active version in docs/ and archived versions in directories prefixed with docs-.
+Organise your documentation into versioned source folders.
+A common pattern keeps the active version in docs/ and archived versions in directories prefixed with docs-.

 my-project/